The Xometry app works best with JavaScript enabled!

 4. Dependable Part Approval Process: Customers can confidently approve new parts that are made by manufacturers that comply with PPAP standards.
 They know that products are made to high standards and that manufacturers have completed their due diligence.

-When Are PPAP Certifications Required?
+When PPAP Certifications are Required for Companies

 While PPAP certification is not necessarily required for non-automotive manufacturers, PPAP certification is required for all Tier 1 automotive manufacturers when introducing new products to the market, or when there is a substantial change to an existing product or process.
 This is because PPAP is part of the APQP (advanced product quality planning) standard, which itself is part of the broader IATF 19649 standard that applies to all automotive manufacturers.
 Manufacturers outside the automotive industry may elect to obtain PPAP certification to show customers that they can produce consistently high-quality products and are responsive to their needs.

-What Accrediting Body Issues PPAP Certification?
+Accrediting Body of the PPAP Certification

 The Automotive Industry Action Group (AIAG) issues PPAP certifications and has developed a common standard for the process.
 However, some OEMs have distinct requirements that supplement the PPAP standard established by the AIAG.
 The PPAP standard was created by AIAG with input from the “Big 3” American automotive manufacturers.
 Since then, PPAP use has expanded to a number of industries beyond the automotive sector.